 - The synchroscope consists of a small motor with coils on the two poles connected across two phases.
 Let’s say it is connected in red and yellow phases of the incoming machine and armature windings supplied from red and yellow phases from the switchboard bus bars.

-- The bus bar circuit consists of an inductance and resistance connected in parallel.
+- The bus bar circuit consists of inductance and resistance connected in parallel.

 - These dual currents are fed into the synchroscope with the help of slip rings to the armature windings which produces a rotating magnetic field.

-- The polarity of the poles will change alternatively in north/south direction with changes in red and yellow phases of the incoming machine.
+- The polarity of the poles will change alternatively in the north/south direction with changes in the red and yellow phases of the incoming machine.

-- If the rotor is moving in clockwise direction this means that the incoming machine is running faster than the bus bar and slower when running in anticlockwise direction.
+- If the rotor is moving in a clockwise direction this means that the incoming machine is running faster than the bus bar and slower when running in an anticlockwise direction.

-- Generally, it is preferred to adjust the alternator speed slightly higher, which will move the pointer on synchroscope is in clockwise direction.
+- Generally, it is preferred to adjust the alternator speed slightly higher, which will move the pointer on the synchroscope in a clockwise direction.

-- The breaker is closed just before the pointer reaches 12 o clock position, at which the incoming machine is in phase with the bus bar.
+- The breaker is closed just before the pointer reaches the 12’o’clock position, at which the incoming machine is in phase with the bus bar.
 This is because it takes a few more milliseconds for the contactor to pull in, so one starts the operation a little early.

-This method is generally used when there is a failure of synchroscope.
-In case of failure a standby method should be available to synchronize the alternator, and thus the emergency lamp method is used.
+This method is generally used when there is a failure of the synchroscope.
+In case of failure, a standby method should be available to synchronize the alternator, and thus the emergency lamp method is used.

-Three lamps should be connected between three phases of the bus bar and the incoming generator should be connected as shown in the diagram:-
+Three lamps should be connected between three phases of the bus bar and the incoming generator should be connected.

-- In this method as per the diagram the two lamps will be bright and one lamp will be dark when incoming machine is coming in phase with the bus bar.
+- In this method, the two lamps will be bright and one lamp will be dark when the incoming machine is coming in phase with the bus bar.

 - The movement of these bright and dark lamps indicates whether the incoming machine is running faster or slower.

-- For e.g. there is a moment when lamp A will be dark and lamp B & C will be bright, similarly there will be instance when B is dark and others are bright and C is dark and other two are bright.
-This example indicates that machine is running fast and the movement of the lamps from dark and bright gives an clockwise movement
+- For e.g. there is a moment when lamp A will be dark and lamps B & C will be bright, similarly, there will be instances when B is dark and others are bright and C is dark and the other two are bright.
+This example indicates that the machine is running fast and the movement of the lamps from dark and bright gives a clockwise movement

-- Clockwise movement indicates fast and anti clockwise direction indicates slow running of incoming generator.
+- Clockwise movement indicates fast and anti-clockwise direction indicates slow running of the incoming generator.

 References and Image Credits: marine electrical equipment and practice by H.D Mcgeorge, generator arrangement – www.boatnerd.com